Avoid Boating Accidents in Myrtle Beach

 Our beautiful state of South Carolina is full of lakes, rivers, waterways, and coastlines.
 Millions of visitors and local residents enjoy being on or near the water all over the state.
-Myrtle Beach alone sees a staggering fourteen million visitors per year, and there are plenty of other local spots scattered across South Carolina where people can get out on a beach or in a recreational boat to enjoy a day or more of relaxation.
+Our South Caroline boating accident attorney mentions how Myrtle Beach alone sees a staggering fourteen million visitors per year, and there are plenty of other local spots scattered across South Carolina where people can get out on a beach or in a recreational boat to enjoy a day or more of relaxation.
 But did you know that there are rules to obey while on the water that many people aren’t aware of?
-Learning how to be safe on the water can help you make sure that you avoid some of the most common boating accidents.
+Learning how to be safe on the water can help you make sure that you avoid some of the most common boat wrecks.

 There are a number of other laws designed to protect recreational boaters and reduce injury or death out on the water, as well.
 With around 370,000 acres of open water in South Carolina, it’s important that you’re familiar with the following boating laws, too, as they are very similar to common motor vehicle laws you may already know about:

-Negligence.
-Negligent operation can be charged if you cause an accident by failing to maintain a proper lookout, race or otherwise drive your boat too fast, or disobey posted signs, including no-wake zones.
+- Negligence.
+Negligent operation can be charged if you cause an accident by failing to maintain a proper lookout, race or drive your boat too fast, or disobey posted signs, including no-wake zones.

 To learn more about the laws, regulations, and other “rules of the water,” you can check with the South Carolina Department of Natural Resources, take a course from the United States Coast Guard, or visit the United State Government Printing Office’s website to read the Electronic Code of Federal Regulations Title 33 on Navigation and Navigable Waters.